rabbitmq/workloads/lqs-ha-confirm-multiack/README.md

 We cannot flood consumers with messages, consumers must acknowledge messages as they get processed.

-### New messages are rejected when queues are full
+### Old messages will start getting discarded when queues are full

 All queues have a maximum capacity defined as `max-length`.
-Once this limit is reached, new messages are rejected with `basic.nack`, as described in [Queue Overflow Behaviour](https://www.rabbitmq.com/maxlength.html#overflow-behaviour).
+Once this limit is reached, old messages will start getting discarded.

 ### Messages in queues exceed the available node memory